Government of Sacramento County, California

-The Government of Sacramento County is defined and authorized under the California Constitution, California law, and the Charter of the County of Sacramento.
-Much of the government of California is in practice the responsibility of county governments, such as the Government of Sacramento County.
+The Government of Sacramento County, or the County of Sacramento, is defined and authorized under the California Constitution, California law, and the Charter of the County of Sacramento.
+Much of the State of California is, in practice, the responsibility of county governments, such as the County of Sacramento.
 The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
 In addition the County serves as the local government for all unincorporated areas.

-It is composed of the elected five-member Board of Supervisors, several other elected offices including the Sheriff, District Attorney, and Assessor, and numerous county departments and entities under the supervision of the County Executive Officer.
+The County of Sacramento is governed by an elected five-member Board of Supervisors.
+Several other elected offices including the Sheriff, District Attorney, and Assessor, and numerous county departments and entities, under the supervision of the County Executive Officer, are responsible for implementing the policy of the Board of Supervisors.

-Some chartered cities such as Sacramento and Folsom provide municipal services such as police, public safety, libraries, parks and recreation, and zoning.
-Other cities such as Rancho Cordova and Isleton arrange to have the County provide some or all of these services on a contract basis.
-In addition, several entities of the government of California have jurisdiction conterminous with Sacramento County, such as the Sacramento County Superior Court.
+Some chartered cities within the county, such as Sacramento and Folsom, provide municipal services such as police, public safety, libraries, parks and recreation, and zoning.
+Other cities, such as Rancho Cordova and Isleton, arrange to have the County provide some or all of these services on a contract basis.
+In addition, several entities of the State of California have jurisdiction conterminous with the County of Sacramento, such as the Sacramento County Superior Court.